SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 firm - not soft but not completely hard

-through - from one end or side of something to the other
+through - from one end or side of something to the other; by; using:

 effort - physical or mental activity needed to achieve something